 Each named executive officer's target bonus opportunity is expressed as a percentage of base salary, as described above.
+The performance-based component of each named executive officer's annual bonus is governed by our Performance Bonus Plan

-For the fiscal year ending December 31, 2016, each of our named executive officers is eligible to earn a cash bonus, of which 70% of such bonus will be determined based on achievement of corporate performance goals and 30% of such bonus will be determined based on achievement of certain individual performance goals.
+For the fiscal year ending December 31, 2017, each of our named executive officers, other than Mr. Hefferman, is eligible to earn a cash bonus, of which 70% of such bonus will be determined based on achievement of corporate performance goals and 30% of such bonus will be determined based on achievement of certain individual performance goals.
+Mr. Heffernan is eligible to earn a cash bonus for the fiscal year ending December 31, 2017 that will be determined entirely based on achievement of corporate performance goals.
 The target amount of the annual bonuses for Messrs.
-Heffernan, Brannelly and Duke is 50%, 35% and 40% of base salary, respectively.
+Heffernan, Brannelly and Duke is 50%, 40% and 40% of base salary, respectively.